 If faced with the prospect of a disabled puppy, the best advice is to speak to your vet and decide whether or not the pup will have a decent quality of life.
 You could also speak to other breeders for help as they may have been through a similar issue.
 Building a network of professionals for such an occasion is a good idea and will help you with other problems you may come across in the future.

 Just because a pup is born with a disability doesn’t mean it can’t live a normal happy life.
 So many new innovations and veterinary treatments are being created every year to help dogs with certain disabilities and problems.
-There are also many support networks out there which can assist you in helping your dog through the difficult times.
+There are also many support networks out there that can assist you in helping your dog through difficult times.